radar/rboard/README.markdown

     You can send money to `radarlistener@gmail.com` on Paypal or click the donate link and I will love you back.

-## Integratiion
+## Integration

 **Please note:** by no means is integration into an existing site easy.
 Rails apps are not made to be pluginable.
 I am waiting for Rails 3 so I can engine-ize rboard and ideally it'll Just Work.
 Until that magical day of pixies, unicorns, puppies and higher wages, I have no suggestions other than to try it yourself and write about it.
 I am available most of the time via email.
 I do not bite.
 We'll be BFF if you want to use my project.

-rBoard works as a stand-alone solution as well as a drop-in solution for your site's forum needs.
-All the user model specific code has been moved to a module to ensure that this process is made easier.
-You have two options:

-  1. Use the pre-existing user model (integrate your site into rBoard).

-  2. Use your own user model (integrate rBoard into your site).
-In user model you just have to write `include Rboard::UserExtension`.
-The relevant authentication system code has also been modularized into *lib/rboard/auth.rb* and must be included into the ApplicationController of your site like this: `include Rboard::Auth`.
-Please be aware that this module will override any `current_user` or `logged_in?` methods you have defined anywhere else.

-Also you should set `STANDALONE = false` inside _config/environment.rb_.

-If you wish to use a different authentication system other than Restful Authentication then remove the user model (*app/models/user.rb*) and replace it with your own whilst not forgetting to `include Rboard::UserExtension`, the AuthenticatedSystem module (*lib/authenticated_system.rb*) and the AuthenticatedTestHelper module (*lib/authenticated_test_helper.rb*)
+**There is an easy way though**: Run rboard as a separate app on a subdomain for your app and point it to the same database.
+You may wish to customize the user model to use whatever method you authenticate with, since there's a high proabability you're using a separate method to what I am.

 ## Contributors

-  Thomas Sinclair
+* Thomas Sinclair
-  Bodaniel Jeanes
+* Bodaniel Jeanes
-  Tore Darell
+* Tore Darell